 Christopher T. Timura is Of Counsel in the Washington D.C. office of Gibson, Dunn & Crutcher LLP and a member of the firm’s International Trade and White Collar Defense and Investigations Practice Groups.

 Mr. Timura helps clients solve regulatory, legal and political problems that arise at the intersection of national security, trade, and foreign policy, and to develop corporate social responsibility (CSR) and environmental, social, and governance (ESG) strategies, policies, and procedures.
-His clients range from start-ups to Fortune 50 companies, and span industries including aerospace and defense, auto, energy (nuclear, oil and gas, and renewable), chemicals, finance, infrastructure and development, information security, insurance, investment management and advising, medical device, pharmaceuticals, private equity, semiconductors, telecommunications, and travel.
+His clients span economic sectors and range from start-ups to Global 500 companies.

-On a pro bono basis, Mr. Timura assists clients with immigration issues and works with several international rule of law training NGOs on the investigation and enforcement of anti-human trafficking and forced labor laws, wildlife trafficking laws, and on related legislative reform.
+On a pro bono basis, Mr. Timura assists clients with immigration issues, and works with international rule of law training NGOs on the investigation and enforcement of anti-human trafficking and forced labor laws, wildlife trafficking laws, and on related legislative reform.
 Mr. Timura serves on the ABA’s Export Controls and Economic Sanctions Committee and was appointed to Department of Commerce’s Regulations and Procedures Technical Advisory Committee in 2022.

 Mr. Timura received his J.D. from the University of Michigan Law School, where he served as an articles editor of the Michigan Journal of International Law and received the William W. Bishop Jr. Award for his performance in the international law curriculum.
 In 2001, he served as a law clerk to a member of the United Nations International Law Commission.

-Mr. Timura was a National Science Foundation Pre-doctoral Fellow at the University of Michigan from 1997 to 2002, where he earned a Ph.D. in Cultural Anthropology, and a Fulbright Scholar to the United Kingdom from 1996-1997, where he earned his MSc. in anthropology and ecology of development from the University College, London.
-Mr. Timura completed his B.A. in environmental studies at Denison University, where he graduated in the honors program, was elected to Phi Beta Kappa and was awarded Denison University President’s Medal.
+Mr. Timura was a National Science Foundation Pre-Doctoral Fellow at the University of Michigan from 1997 to 2002, where he earned a Ph.D. in Cultural Anthropology, and a Fulbright Scholar to the United Kingdom from 1996-1997, where he earned his MSc. in Anthropology and Ecology of Development from the University College, London.
+Mr. Timura completed his B.A. in Environmental Studies at Denison University, where he graduated in the honors program, was elected to Phi Beta Kappa, and was awarded Denison University President’s Medal.